mmdavid1/port/src/content/blog/blog-2/index.md

 ---
 title: "What I Learned Building An AI-powered LMS for my school"
-description: "Interesting things I've learned"
+description: "Interesting things I've learned/thought about"
 date: "2024-07-26"
 ---